AlgoDr/First/README.md

 # First
-First Is An CLI-Based Banked App Develop With Python With Pandas
+First Is An CLI-Based Bank App Develop With Python With Pandas